Tougher

-Tougher is a studio album by American country singer–songwriter Lainey Wilson.
-It was released on April 8, 2016 via Lone Chief Records and contained ten tracks.
+Tougher is the second studio album by American country singer Lainey Wilson.
+It was released on April 8, 2016, via Lone Chief Records and contained 10 tracks.
 It was the second record released in Wilson's career and her first to gain traction on the American country albums chart.
 The project's title track was released as the lead single from the album in 2015.

 Background and content

 Lainey Wilson would later reach breakthrough success with 2020's "Things a Man Oughta Know".
 Prior to that, Wilson had been performing and recording as a country artist in Nashville, Tennessee for several years.
 One of the projects she released prior to 2020 was Tougher.
 The album was recorded between 2015 and 2016 in Nashville, Tennessee.
 It contained a total of ten tracks and was produced by Frank Foster.
 The album's title track describes the loss of a friend, a grandfather and Wilson's other experiences during childhood.
 In an interview with Songwriter Magazine, Wilson reflected on the content of Tougher: "...It’s so cool to go back and listen to the music that I put out years ago.
 I’m proud of how far I’ve come, and I’m seeing that growth in my writing.
 But more importantly, just me as a human, the more life you live, the better songs you write."